 When you are working with a limited budget for your office furniture, you may be inclined to put the money elsewhere such as computer equipment or ad space and cut corners on furnishings.
 You may not care how your office looks if your customers and potential customers never see it.
 A $10 chair or table may look attractive when there are so many other areas where your business could invest in.
 However, nice office furniture brings a comfortable and professional look to any office environment.
 In fact, a nice environment can help improve employee performance by way of proper placement of desks or cubicles with suitable lighting and aesthetics such as a window facing desk, plants and other decor that will give an office a professional feeling.

 Divide your furniture budget up by the number of employees that you have.
 You may want to consider a shared workstation as an option.
 A shared workstation could be a large desk or cubicle with ample room for two or more employees and their equipment to fit in comfortably.
 Tight cramped spaces are never good for anyone, but larger shared workstations can benefit everyone.
 You may find larger units capable of seating up to 10 or 12 employees to be more cost effective as they are often connected and offer small partitions that offer some privacy to minimize noise.
-One thing to keep in mind whether you are buying all your desks or cubicles new or used is to make sure everything matches and makes sense!
+One thing to keep in mind whether you are buying all your desks or cubicles is to make sure everything matches and makes sense!
 A mismatched office with desks and cubicles or mismatched partitions do not provide a professional atmosphere for anyone.

 Organizing your office and arranging your furniture by team or department can help improve office performance.
 You do not want members of your sales team mixed in with members of your account processing or finance team.
 Decide how to arrange your workstations by designated areas for different departments.
 Do not forget to place your project, team, or department leaders where their team is set up.
 Placing team leaders with their team members promotes the opportunity for team building.
 Team building is high priority among modern organizations that wish to eliminate the idea of hierarchical seating arrangements.
 Large spaces where teams can work together will help employees work with each other.
 When arranging your office layout, think about which employees need to work together and arrange employees’ workspace accordingly.